deptno/public-wiki/raycast.md

 Some feedback for your extension

 At the moment, Raycast doesn't support localization and only supports US English.
+-> I removed code related i18n.
-The name of the command needs to be understandable, check Naming convention Do I need to register for a key before “history” and does that make any sense?
+The name of the command needs to be understandable, check Naming convention -> I changed the name of the command to `Translator`.
+Do I need to register for a key before “history” and does that make any sense?
+-> No. You don't need to register for a key to use History.
+It isn't related.
 We do already have Google Translate so it makes sense to make the Papago translater and focus on that?
+-> Translation services are not accurate. so, It usually need to compare multiple service for betters understanding.
 Let me know your thoughts

 ```
 #### todo
 - [ ] i18n 제거